 - A base reduction on various expenditure categories of R72.5 million across all directorates in response to performance outcome of the 2019/20 financial year as well as a 5% reduction across all directorates on contracted services amounting to R149.1 million.
-This reduction however excluded contracted services linked to repairs and maintenance and externallyfunded projects. - Staff and vacancies: - A vacancy reduction of R311.3 million; - Zero percent for cost of living increases for 2021/22; - No performance increases for TASK grades 14 and above; - Budgeting at 95% of employee costs; and - A differentiated percentage budget approach on vacancies. - No increases on overtime provision except for labour intensive directorates where inflationary increases were applied. - Repairs and maintenance growth based on the previous year's actual expenditure, service delivery needs and efficiencies identified. - Differentiated expenditure parameters include a combination of no growth (other expenditure), reduction to the base (other materials) and reduction of 50% of the current year budget; no growth going forward for bursaries and ABE and training programmes (Training). - A 100% capital expenditure implementation rate. - Credible and realistic collection rates based on current and projected trends considering the impact of the pandemic. - National- and Provincial allocations as per the 2021 Division of Revenue Bill (DoRb) and 2021 Provincial Gazette (Provincial Gazette Extraordinary 8400).
+This reduction however excluded contracted services linked to repairs and maintenance and externally-funded projects. - Staff and vacancies: - A vacancy reduction of R311.3 million; - The zero percent cost of living increase proposed in the approved budget was adjusted to 3.5% in the 2021/22 January adjustments budget, in accordance with the SALGBC agreement approved in September 2021; - No performance increases for TASK grades 14 and above; - Budgeting at 95% of employee costs; and - o A differentiated percentage budget approach on vacancies. - No increases on overtime provision except for labour intensive directorates where inflationary increases were applied. - Repairs and maintenance growth based on the previous year's actual expenditure, service delivery needs and efficiencies identified. - Differentiated expenditure parameters include a combination of no growth (other expenditure), reduction to the base (other materials) and reduction of 50% of the current year budget; no growth going forward for bursaries and ABE and training programmes (Training). - A 100% capital expenditure implementation rate. - Credible and realistic collection rates based on current and projected trends considering the impact of the pandemic. - National- and Provincial allocations as per the 2021 Division of Revenue Act (DoRA) and 2021 Provincial Gazette (Provincial Gazette Extraordinary 8400).